MA in Linguistic Theory & Typology

 - core: morphology, syntax, phonology

-- grammatical typology, computational linguistics, constraint-based lexicalist grammars, etc.
+- additional courses in: grammatical typology, computational linguistics, constraint-based lexicalist grammars, etc.

-- sociolinguistics, linguistic anthropology, discourse analysis, quantitative & qualitative methods in sociolinguistics, acoustics phonetics, etc.
+- additional courses in: sociolinguistics, linguistic anthropology, discourse analysis, quantitative & qualitative methods in sociolinguistics, acoustic phonetics, etc.

 30 total hours including the following core courses: